 This course runs annually, typically in January/February.
-In 2021 we are running the course 4th/5th February.
+2020 dates to be confirmed.

 This course is of interest to to anyone who is undertaking or planning to undertake analysis of metabolomics data or is keen to refresh concepts about considerations when analysing -omics datasets.